The Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

 Alex Padilla represents the state of California in the US Senate.
 He was sworn into office by Vice President Kamala Harris, his predecessor.

 Senator Padilla is the proud son of immigrants from Mexico, his father a short-order cook and his mother a housekeeper.
 Padilla attended Los Angeles public schools and is a graduate of the Massachusetts Institute of Technology (MIT) where he earned a Bachelor’s of Science degree in Mechanical Engineering.
-After graduating from MIT, Padilla was elected to the Los Angeles City Council where he served as the youngest Council President in Los Angeles history.
-He served two terms as California's Secretary of State, launching the state's pre-registration program, which enables the state's 16- and 17-year olds to automatically be registered to vote when they turn 18.
+After graduating, Padilla was elected to the Los Angeles City Council where he served as the youngest Council President in Los Angeles history.
+He served two terms as California's Secretary of State, launching the state's pre-registration program, which enables 16- and 17-year olds to automatically be registered to vote when they turn 18.

 Search all lesson and blog content here.